swethas274/Samsung-PRISM/Zigbee.md

 <img src="https://media.geeksforgeeks.org/wp-content/uploads/20190610154515/Untitled-Diagram-130.png" alt="A thumbnail image" width="1000" height="auto">

-#### ZIGBEE PROTOCOL VARIOUS TYPES:

-1) **Zigbee Coordinator**: This device starts the network and usually acts as the bridge between the Zigbee network and other networks or the internet.
+### ZIGBEE FOR HOME AUTOMATION

+- Home Automation is an ideal solution to conserve power.
+- Because it easily connect multiple electronic devices in the home and control them remotely.
+- Bluetooth, Wi-Fi and Zigbee are few examples of wireless technology
+- Due to the Zigbee alliance, most of the smart devices are designed as per the Zigbee Home Automation standard.
+- often connected to the Internet, making them able to be remotely controlled.
+- `based on EEE 802.15.4 standard`
+- low distance communication and consumes less power
+- *eg: smart home light switch*
+- **The biggest advantage of this protocol is that it uses a mesh network.**
+- There are three main types of devices in this technology, i.e. coordinator, routers and end devices

+1) **Zigbee Coordinator**: central or home network

-2) **Zigbee Router**: These devices can receive data from other devices and route them to the destination.
-They can also join additional devices to the network.
+2) **Zigbee Router**: smart devices fully powered and repeat the signals

-3) **Zigbee End Device**: These are typically battery-powered devices that send data to the network but do not route data for other devices.
-They can communicate directly with the coordinator or routers.
+3) **Zigbee End Device**: battery-powered devices (out of range) but connected to the network via routers.

 # ZIGBEE DIRECT